Head of Subject

 Justin has interdisciplinary interests in Art and Design and is involved in event and conference organisation within the school and externally.
 Over the past 4 years Justin has interviewed and presented a number of authors, such as Julian Bell, Jessica Cerasi, Martin Gayford, Kelly Grovier, Simon Jenkins and John Thackara at The Ilkley Literature Festival, as part of the 250 events that take place each year.

-- Burns JP (2016) Exploring Territories: "Blurred Boundaries - the value of studio-based learning environments within Graphic Design education".
-08/09/2016. http://www.graphicdesigneducators.network/exploring-territories/
+Burns JP (2016) Exploring Territories: "Blurred Boundaries – the value of studio-based learning environments within Graphic Design education".
+In: Exploring Territories, 8 September 2016 - 9 September 2016.

-- Burns JP (2015) The Group for Learning in Art & Design (GLAD).
-Sheffield Hallam University, Sheffield .
+Burns JP (2015) The Group for Learning in Art & Design (GLAD).
+In: The Group for Learning in Art & Design (GLAD), Sheffield Hallam University, Sheffield.